BramVanroy/CommonCrawl-CreativeCommons/README.md

 ## Usage

-While `local` alternatives are given for running the pipeline on your local machine, the recommended use is via SLURM through `scripts/run_slurm.py`.
+While `local` alternatives are given for running the pipeline on your local machine (mostly for debugging), the recommended use is via SLURM through `scripts/run_slurm.py`.
 Usage is facilitated via the SLURM launch scripts in `slurm/launch.slurm`.
 To use the scripts, you do need to take care of some things:

 1. The pipeline includes a check to see whether a sample exists in the FineWeb(-2) dataset as a quality signal.
 Download the DuckDB files of the languages that you are interested in.
 By default we process the languages mentioned above, so to download those to the expected `duckdbs/fineweb-2` directory inside this project root.